zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 ### Dynamic validation (when adding to a block)

 #### ADD_PKI_REVOCATION_DISTRIBUTION_POINT
+- The sender must be a Vendor account
 - If `crlSignerCertificate` is a PAA (root certificate, self-signed):
-   - If `CRLSignerCertificate` encodes a vid in its subject, then the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+   - If `CRLSignerCertificate` encodes a vid in its subject, then `VendorID` field must be equal to the Vendor account's VID.
-     Otherwise, the sender must be a Vendor Admin account.
+     Otherwise, Unsupported Error.
        - both OID and text versions of VID in a certificate can be supported (either `Mvid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method and "2.2.
 Encoding of Vendor ID and Product ID in subject and issuer fields" section in spec)
    - Query a certificate by `crlSignerCertificate` Subject and Subject Key ID.
 If it's not found - error.
    - Check that pem value of the found certificate is equal to `crlSignerCertificate` value.
 - If `crlSignerCertificate` is a PAI (intermediate certificate, not self-signed):
-   - Check that the sender is a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+   - Check that `VendorID` field must be equal to the Vendor account's VID.
    - Check that `crlSignerCertificate` is chained back to certificates present on DCL (`x509.verifyCertificate` method):
        - Query for a PAA where `Subject == CRLSignerCertificate.Issuer` and `SubjectKeyID == CRLSignerCertificate.AuthorityKeyId`
        - Build certification path with both elements, verify path